Living in a mission

 The Iroquois started arriving in the St. Lawrence Valley in the 1660s.
 The first village and the one that remained the largest was Kahnawake.

 Around 1745, most of the homes in Iroquois villages were still longhouses.
 In Kanesatake, however, some Canadian homes had started to appear.
-Following the example of the colonists, more and more Native people had begun to raise domestic animals and own horses, particularly in Kahnawake.
+Following the example of the colonists, more and more Indigenous people had begun to raise domestic animals and own horses, particularly in Kahnawake.